cryogen-project/cryogen-docs/content/md/docs/deploying-to-netlify.md

 ### Home page shows but the links are broken and CSS doesn't load

-You probably did not set :blog-prefix to "".
+You probably did not set `:blog-prefix` to `""`.

-If :blog-prefix has been set correctly and you have updated the site using "lein run" then download Netlify's version of your site.
-You'll have to figure it out for yourself what isn't working.
-How to download Netlify's version of your website https://answers.netlify.com/t/can-i-download-my-website/3622
+If :blog-prefix has been set correctly and you have updated the site using "lein run" then [download Netlify's version of your site.](https://answers.netlify.com/t/can-i-download-my-website/3622) You'll have to figure it out for yourself what isn't working.

 ### 404 when viewing the homepage